 Preparing for any ailments while onboard

-Of course, the goal is to stay healthy on your cruise but sometimes life has another plan.
-The common cold, allergies or a bit of a tummy issue can pop up at anytime regardless if you’re on land or at sea.
-After many cruises I have settled on these particular medications, yours may vary.
+Of course, the goal is to stay healthy on your cruise, but sometimes life has another plan.
+The common cold, allergies, or a bit of a tummy issue can pop up at any time, regardless of whether you’re on land or at sea.
+After many cruises, I have settled on these particular medications; yours may vary.

 A travel pill container keeps everything organized and secure in the little pink zipper pouch.
-I add the following items and we are all set.
+I added the following items, and we are all set.
 This pouch lives in my purse at home and in our day bag while on a cruise.
 You never know when a headache will pop up and I don’t want it to ruin our day.

 - A few doses of DayQuil (This multi-symptom medicine seems to work well for our family)